Saving money and budgeting

 Let’s face it, we live in a world which has endless opportunities to spend money – whether that’s on things we need or things we want.
 In the lead up to adulthood it’s likely that young peoples’ experiences will grow, along with the potential avenues of where to spend money.
 This could be around further study, going on holiday or moving out, but whatever the spending reason, knowing how to save and budget a student loan or that first pay check for instance can help make dreams a reality.

-Our Young People hub has free tips and advice that your young adult can use to keep on top of their finances and achieve their goals.
-We've listed some of these below along with some conversation starters so you can chat these through together.
+We've listed some films and tools below along with some conversation starters so you can chat these through together.

 Conversation starters